 There is an over-abundance of salad green options for the backyard gardener these days.
 I tend to pick a mixed pack so that we can enjoy a variety of shapes, colours, and tastes.
 It can be a challenge for kids to space the tiny lettuce seeds out, just pick and harvest in a way that helps open up space between the plants.
 If slugs are a problem, try growing these in a patio planter away from the garden plot.

 Our kids love mint plants.
 They pick the leaves to chew on while outside in the yard and enjoy adding a few leaves to their water glasses for a ‘special’ drink.
-There are a numerous varieties of mint.
-Last year we bought pineapple mint, chocolate mint, and regular mint starter plants from the greenhouse because they all smelled so wonderful that we just couldn’t decide which one to choose.
+There is a wide variety of mint flavors to choose from.
+Last year we bought pineapple mint, chocolate mint, and peppermint starter plants from the greenhouse because they all smelled so wonderful that we just couldn’t decide which one to choose.
 These plants will grow easily, and may even surprise you by coming back again next year (perennially).

 These giants are a must in the kids’ garden.
 The bees love them for pollen and the birds love when they’re in seed.
 Kids love them because the giant varieties can grow to be huge, towering up to 6, 7, even 10 feet!
 There are numerous varieties of sunflowers to choose from.
 In the fall, leave the flowers in the garden so birds can dine on their seeds or cut the flower heads off and nail them to the garden fence for squirrels to partake as well.

 Strawberry plants will spread and multiply in a garden, so you may want to keep them in their own planter or separate garden plot.
 The sweet red juicy berries are a favourite of kids, also of garden critters, so make sure you pick them when they’re ready (or fence them in if needed) otherwise all the creatures in the neighbourhood will be enjoying your strawberries too.